|45.85280°N / 6.97735°E

-The Rifugio Boccalatte-Piolti was originally named Refuge Grandes Jorasses (still marked as such on some maps) and is located on the way to Normal route up said summit.
-The hut is dedicated to Gabriele Boccalatte e Mario Piolti from Torino, fallen on the South Face of the Aiguille de Triolet in the year 1938.
+The Rifugio Boccalatte-Piolti 2803 m (C.A.I.
+Club Alpino Italiano) was originally named Refuge Grandes Jorasses (it's still marked in this way on some maps) and is located on the way to the Normal route up that summit.
+The hut is dedicated to Gabriele Boccalatte and Mario Piolti from Torino, two alpinists fallen on the South Face of the Aiguille de Triolet in the year 1938.

-The first wooded structure was built on the present site in 1881.
-A stone structure was built in the 1930s.
+The first wooded structure was built on the present site in the year 1881, then a stone structure was built in the 1930s.
 A tin roof and wooden walls were installed in 1984 and in 2001 the building was equipped with solar power and the kitchen was rebuilt.
 Most routes on the Grandes Jorasses including the Rochefort traverse, the North Face routes, and the East Face routes pass the hut on either ascent or descent.

 Situation: Grandes Jorasses, Courmayeur municipality (AO), Val Ferret, 2803 m.